31st May, 2021 — Membership and management

 How to keep connected online

-Encouraging positive social connections in a club environment can help members to improve and maintain good mental health and manage stress better, particularly during times when they are unable to train or compete.
+Encouraging positive social connections in a club environment can help members to improve and maintain good mental health and manage stress better, particularly if they can’t train or compete.

-We know clubs are stronger together – and there are a range of creative ways that we can stay connected, even when we must be apart.
+We know clubs are stronger together - and there are a range of creative ways to stay connected online.

 Inspiration for staying connected